kdshah6593/the-sports-report-frontend/Notes.md

 1. User Sign Up
 - Refactor the onChange Handle Events for username, password, email, first name, last name

-2. Player articles
-- articles will hyperlink to new tabs / CSS

-3. Team Articles
-- articles will hyperlink to new tabs / CSS

 4. Remove a Player or Team from your list
 - delete fetch request to be sent